-- Attend WIN or make an appointment with teachers if additional instruction or support is needed. - Attend peer tutoring in the Lit Center during lunch periods to receive extra support or to work on assignments.
+- Make an appointment with teachers if additional instruction or support is needed. - Attend peer tutoring in the Lit Center during lunch periods to receive extra support or to work on assignments. - Drop in to work with a peer tutor during lunch periods or before school in the Literacy Center.